DaSpawn/xlsx-stream-reader/README.md

 Once event is recieved you can attach worksheet on handlers (end, row) then you would `workSheetReader.process()`.
-If you do not want to process a sheet and instead want to skip entirely, you would `workSheetReader.skip()` without attaching any handlers
+If you do not want to process a sheet and instead want to skip entirely, you would `workSheetReader.skip()` without attaching any handlers.

 #### Worksheet Event: 'end'

 Emmitted once the end of the worksheet has been reached.
-The row count is availbale via {Number} `workSheetReader.rowCount`
+The row count is available via {Number} `workSheetReader.rowCount`

 #### Worksheet Event: 'row'